 8. Not setting targets

 Students who do not set targets end up spending a lot of time on the topics which otherwise might require less time to prepare.
 Therefore it is advisable that have a target set for each day and study accordingly.
+This is essential because some topics carry more weightage in exam than others.

-9. Not to have a balanced approach
+9. Not having a balanced approach

 10. Spending too much time on one’s area of interest